Create a Linux swap file

-Swap is space on a disk that is reserved to be used as virtual memory.
-When a Linux server runs out of memory, the kernel can move inactive processes into swap to make room for active processes in the working memory.
+Swap is space on a disk that is reserved for use as virtual memory.
+When a Linux® server runs out of memory, the kernel can move inactive processes into swap space to make room for active processes in the working memory.

-A swap partition is not present on Cloud Servers by default, but swap can be added to a server by allocating a swap file.
-The performance of a swap file is similar to that of a swap partition while making it easier to control the swap size without repartitioning a volume.
-How aggressively the server will use this swap space can be controlled by modifying the system’s swappiness value.
+By default, a swap partition is not present on Cloud Servers, but you can add swap to a server by allocating a swap file.
+The performance of a swap file is similar to that of a swap partition.
+However, using a swap file makes it easier to control the swap size without repartitioning a volume.
+You can control how aggressively the server uses this swap space by modifying the system’s swappiness value.

-The steps below discuss the creation of a swap file on Linux and modifying the system swappiness value.
+The steps below show how to create a swap file on Linux and modify a system’s swappiness value.

 sudo fallocate -l 1G /mnt/1GB.swap

-If fallocate fails or is not installed, run the following command.
+fallocatecommand fails or isn’t installed, run the following command:

 sudo dd if=/dev/zero of=/mnt/1GB.swap bs=1024 count=1048576